sneh2411/Digital_VLSI_SoC_Design_-_Planning/README.md

 - [Day 2 :  store instructions and memory](#load-and-store-instructions-and-memory)
   - [Completing the RISC-V CPU](#completing-the-risc-v-cpu)
      - [Acknowledgements](#acknowledgements)
-# Introduction to RISC-V ISA
+# Inception of open-source EDA,OpenLANE and skywaterPDK

 A RISC-V ISA is defined as a base integer ISA, which must be present in any implementation, plus optional extensions to the base ISA.
 Each base integer instruction set is characterized by
   1. Width of the integer registers (XLEN)